iPROS Urban Planning

 Free membership registration

-By applying a titanium dioxide aqueous solution, which serves as the raw material for photocatalysts, to the ceilings and walls of buildings, it exhibits effects such as anti-soiling, deodorization, antibacterial properties, antiviral properties, and mold prevention.
-When light hits the surface of the indoor photocatalyst application, reactive oxygen species are generated on the surface, decomposing organic substances that cause dirt and odors into harmless water and carbon dioxide.
-Additionally, the surface of the outdoor photocatalyst application utilizes a hydrophilic effect, where rainwater spreads thinly beneath the dirt, contributing to self-cleaning as the dirt flows away with the water, thus maintaining the aesthetic of the building and reducing cleaning costs.
-Since the raw material for the photocatalyst, titanium dioxide, is inorganic, it does not degrade due to ultraviolet rays or other factors, and its effectiveness continues for a long time.
+■Titanium Dioxide Raw Material By coating a titanium dioxide aqueous solution, which serves as the raw material for photocatalysts, on the ceilings and walls of buildings, it exhibits effects such as dirt resistance, deodorization, antibacterial properties, antiviral properties, and mold prevention. ■Indoor Photocatalyst When light hits the surface of the indoor photocatalyst, reactive oxygen species are generated on the surface, which decompose organic substances that cause dirt and odors into harmless water and carbon dioxide. ■Outdoor Photocatalyst When rain hits the surface of the outdoor photocatalyst, a hydrophilic effect causes water to spread thinly beneath the dirt, contributing to self-cleaning as the dirt flows away with the water, thus maintaining the aesthetic of the building and reducing cleaning costs. ■Duration of Photocatalytic Effect Since the titanium dioxide raw material for photocatalysts is inorganic, it does not degrade due to ultraviolet light or other factors, and the effect continues for a long time as long as the coating substrate's paint surface or wallpaper does not peel off. *For more details, please refer to the PDF document or contact us.*

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)